Psychodynamic psychotherapy: Approaches

-The first type of resistance is conscious resistance, where the client is deliberate about not communicating the information needed because of distrust in the system, therapist, shame or rejection of the interpreter.
+The first type of resistance is conscious resistance, where the client is deliberate about not communicating the information needed because of distrust in the system, therapist, shame, or rejection of the interpreter.

-The second, repression resistance, also referred to as ego resistance, is used by the client to keep unacceptable thoughts, feelings, actions, and/ or impulses in the unconscious.
-This could be done by the patient blocking thoughts and communications during free associations, not remembering events.
+The second, repression resistance, or ego resistance, is used by the client to keep unacceptable thoughts, feelings, actions, and/or impulses in the unconscious.
+This could be done by the patient blocking thoughts and communications during free associations and not remembering events.

-The third, id resistance, is unlike the other two because it arises from the unconscious and is driven by id impulse.
+The third, id resistance, is unlike the other two because it arises from the unconscious and is driven by id impulses.
 It resists change or treatment to further repeat the trauma in different situations, known as repetition compulsion.
 Additionally, there may be transference of views, feelings, and/or wishes of the patient onto the analyst, often the therapist, that were initially directed towards other impactful individuals in the patient's life.
-This is often people in early childhood such as parents, siblings, or other important people.
-By addressing these projected views it is hoped to help the patient reexperience, address, and analyze the effects; and to resolve current distress it could be causing.
+This is frequently people in early childhood, such as parents, siblings, or other important people.
+Addressing these projected views is hoped to help the patient reexperience, address, and analyze the effects and resolve the current distress it could be causing.
 As in some psychoanalytic approaches, the therapeutic relationship is seen as a key means to understanding and working through the relational difficulties which the client has suffered in life.